jphill01/HACSim.R/README.md

 ### Citing This Work ###

-In utilizing HACSim, please cite the following publication:
+In utilizing HACSim, please cite the following publications:

 **Phillips, J.D.**, Gwiazdowski, R.A., Ashlock, D. and Hanner, R. (2015).
 An exploration of sufficient sampling effort to describe intraspecific DNA barcode haplotype diversity: examples from the ray-finned fishes (Chordata: Actinopterygii). *DNA Barcodes*, **3**: 66-73.

+**Phillips, J.D.**, Gillis, D.J. and Hanner, R.H.
+(2019).
+Incomplete estimates of genetic diversity within species: Implications for DNA barcoding.
+Ecology and Evolution, 1-15.